AISysSim/aisyssim.github.io/quickstart.rst

-TorchCAP Quickstart
+AISysSim Quickstart
 ===================

 Setup
 ~~~~~

-Build the Docker environment required to run TorchCAP:
+Build the Docker environment required to run AISysSim:

 .. code-block:: bash

-   docker build -t torchcap-env .
+   docker build -t syssim-env .

 Profiling Hardware
 ~~~~~~~~~~~~~~~~~~

-TorchCAP can optionally profile your hardware to collect detailed performance metrics.
+AISysSim can optionally profile your hardware to collect detailed performance metrics.
 This enables more accurate cost estimation.

-**Note:** If this step is skipped, TorchCAP will fall back on querying system APIs, which may be less precise.
+**Note:** If this step is skipped, AISysSim will fall back on querying system APIs, which may be less precise.

 To profile your cluster: